riferrei/pacman-with-elasticsearch/README.md

   </tr>
   <tr border="1">
     <td align="left">DATA_STREAM_ENABLED</td>
     <td align="left">Enabled the usage of the feature <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html">data streams</a> for the index used to store the events from the game.
-If enabled it will automatically rollover and create a new backing index when the index size reaches 500MB, allowing you to implement better storage management practices by applying hot, warm, and cold policies.
+If enabled it will automatically rollover when the index size reaches 1GB or if it is active for over a week, allowing you to implement better storage management practices by applying hot, warm, cold, and delete policies.
 Turning this setting off will force the game to store all events in a single index.</td>
     <td align="center">No</td>
     <td align="center">true</td>
   </tr>